Parkpunkrider/GateCalculator/README.md

 #### How to use it
 The calculator works as a CLI based application and is deployed via docker.
-Just pull the [image](https://hub.docker.com/r/parkpunkrider/numpy-gate-calculator) from Dockerhub by running it with "docker run -it --rm parkpunkrider/numpy-gate-calculator".
+Just pull the [image](https://hub.docker.com/r/parkpunkrider/numpy-gate-calculator) from Dockerhub by running it with "docker run -it --rm parkpunkrider/numpy-gate-calculator" with elevated rights.
 Then type python main.py in the console.
 To exit the program press ctrl + c and then type exit to shutdown and delete the docker container.